2wheeh/tsx-esm-repro/README.md

 1. Run `pnpm install` to set up the project.
 2. Run `pnpm test:good` to test with `tsx` version 4.19.4 (should work).
 3. Run `pnpm test:bad` to test with `tsx` version 4.20.0 (should fail).
+4. Run `pnpm test:node` to test with Node.js directly (should work with node v22.18.0 or later).